IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 [DatabaseObjects]: https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/DbObjects-min.png "Database Object created for send notifications"

 #### Requirements
-* SQL Server 2008 R2 or latest versions
+* SQL Server 2008 R2 or latest versions (plese see note about Compatibility Level and Database Version)
 * .NET Framewrok 4.5.1 or latest versions

 When you use notifications, you must be sure to enable Service Broker for the database.
 To do so, please run the following command: